-A healthy diet is an essential part of fitness, and people who are interested in getting fit or maintaining their fitness level will be interested in healthy recipes and diets.
+A healthy diet is an essential part of fitness, and people who are interested in getting fit or maintaining their fitness level will be interested in your fitness journey or healthy recipes and diets.
 You can create videos about the ingredients you purchase at the grocery store or the recipes you include in your diet.
 This is excellent educational content for your videos.
 If you also interview clients who have maintained a healthy lifestyle through their diets, your content will engage the audience.

 Whitney Simmons, a fitness influencer, shares healthy meal prep ideas with her viewers in this video.